Best student bank accounts 2023

 Some student accounts are only available to full-time students.
 If you’re on a part-time postgraduate course, you may have to make do with a normal current account.

 Speak to your current bank first to see what they’re willing to offer.
-If that doesn’t prove fruitful, work through the banks above to see if you can switch on to another student account.
+If that doesn’t prove fruitful, work through the banks above to see if you can switch to another student account.

 If you don’t take any action, your student account is likely to morph into a graduate bank account.